 An additional component of the financial stabilization plan has been to improve the Authority's liquidity by reducing past due receivables.
 The Authority has made significant progress in reducing accounts receivable from the government sector.
-As of February 28, 2010, the central government had paid all past due accounts owed as of June 30, 2009 and had an outstanding balance of less than \$37.2 million.
+During the first seven months of fiscal year 2010, the central government paid all its past due accounts owed as of June 30, 2009 and had an outstanding balance of less than \$28 million, which is the average of two months.
 Also, the Puerto Rico Aqueduct and Sewer Authority ("PRASA") and the Public Buildings Authority ("PBA"), two of the public corporations with the largest account balances as of June 30, 2009, had reduced their receivables by \$13.7 million and \$25 million, respectively.
 See Management's Discussion and Analysis of Operating Results under NET REVENUES AND COVERAGE.